Aumann-/rglPLot_Custom_package/README.txt

 ex.
 vertex.label.cex=2 will double the font size of the vertex labels. vertex.label.cex=0.5 will halve the font size of the vertex labels.

+Install this package by using the following command from the R console.

+install.packages("filepath", repos=NULL, type="source")